spatie/laravel-analytics/README.md

 composer require spatie/laravel-analytics
 ```

-In Laravel 5.5 the package will autoregister the service provider.
+In Laravel 5.5 and above the package will autoregister the service provider.
 In Laravel 5.4 you must install this service provider.

 ```php
 // config/app.php